yassine/avrodite/README.md

 #### Roadmap
 The following features are planned for the future:
 - Enums support (easy).
-- Avro Union types (can be useful when you have a supertype with various children) (easy).
+- Avro Union types (can be useful when you have a supertype with various children) (easy/medium).
-- Map API evolution to Schema migration (most likely hard).
+- Map a model API evolution to Schema migration (most likely hard).
-- Support other serialization formats: A good portion of the library (types introspection, codec compilation) can be re-used to support other formats such as JSON. (average difficulty)
+- Support other serialization formats: A good portion of the library (types introspection, codec compilation) can be re-used to support other formats such as JSON. (average difficulty, depends on format)

 #### Licence
 Copyright (c) 2020 Yassine Echabbi